zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     This section defines APIs that are provided by the service.
 Currently, only one API is supported.

     * **apiInfo.apiId**

         Specifies the API identifier that is registered in the API Mediation Layer installation.
         The API ID uniquely identifies the API in the API Mediation Layer.
         The same API can be provided by multiple services.
 The API ID can be used to locate the same APIs that are provided by different services.

         The creator of the API defines this ID.
         The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.`.

-    We recommend that you use your organization as the prefix.
+        **Tip:** We recommend that you use your organization as the prefix.

         **Examples:**

         - `org.zowe.file`
         - `com.ca.sysview`
         - `com.ibm.zosmf`

     * **apiInfo.gatewayUrl**

         Specifies the base path at the API Gateway where the API is available.
 Ensure that this path is the same as the _gatewayUrl_ value in the _routes_ sections.

     * **apiInfo.swaggerUrl**

         (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.

     * **apiInfo.documentationUrl**

         (Optional) Specifies a URL to a website where external documentation is provided.
         This can be used when _swaggerUrl_ is not provided.

     * **apiInfo.version**

         (Optional) Specifies the actual version of the API in [semantic versioning](https://semver.org/) format.
 This can be used when _swaggerUrl_ is not provided.

 * **customMetadata**